Skip to main content

 Award Date

-highly commended, IEA Excellent Ecology mid-career award.
+highly commended, IEA (Irish Ecological Association) Excellent Ecology mid-career award.
 2019

-Recent outbreaks of diseases (e.g. Chinese coronavirus, Zika virus) underline the urgency of understanding how diseases transmit, spread and evolve.
+Recent outbreaks of diseases (e.g. Covid, Zika virus) underline the urgency of understanding how diseases transmit, spread and evolve.
 Although theory describing disease related processes has been well explored, direct empirical evidence for many key theories (e.g. the Red Queen Theory, density thresholds for disease outbreak) and their assumptions remains elusive.
 Validating these theories will be key to understanding future disease dynamics especially considering that infectious diseases are sensitive rising global temperatures associated with climate change.
 My research program seeks to test and validate evolutionary and ecological theory pertaining to diseases and parasites by asking: Do hosts density thresholds for disease spread exist?
 How does temperature and temperature variation impact disease outbreaks?
 How does genetic diversity among conspecific hosts influence the spread of disease?
 What is the genetic architecture underlying host-parasite interactions and how does it conform to the assumptions of evolutionary models?
 Why is sex so widespread despite its two-fold costs?
+How do multiple stressors associated with anthropogenic change interact and alter disease?
 To address these questions, I use Daphnia and its parasites (various microsporidia, bacteria, fungi and recently also a virus).
 This biomedical model system has numerous genetic tools available (QTL, GWAS, RNAi) and has a rich literature describing its biology.
 It is especially suited to perform experimental epidemiology, can be easily manipulated and is highly accessible for undergraduate and graduate students.
+Indeed, my research program has effectively addressed critical gaps in current knowledge, resulting in numerous high-impact publications in prestigious journals such as PNAS, Ecology Letters, and eLife.
+Moreover, with several projects nearing completion, I anticipate a continued upward trend in publication output.
+Currently, drafts for five manuscripts are finalized (with one accepted in BMC Biology pending minor revisions), and data analysis for an additional six manuscripts has been completed.